FedRAMP/automating-assessment-cwg/plan.md

 - Build out an open-source, machine readable data format for communicating validations, or responses to the KSIs
   - You can see a proof of concept data format [here](https://github.com/FedRAMP/new-fangled-thing-models/blob/develop/examples/attestation_evidence_combined_good.json).
   - Preliminary ideas include generating software libraries from this data model to make integration with existing systems seamless and developer-driven.
+- Determine preliminary scoring criteria, or points of comparison to display publicly on the marketplace.
+  - This is in preparation for developing APIs in the future to communicate with the marketplace.

 ## Interaction with FedRAMP